Gaulish: Early period

+The Celts (Ancient Greek Κέλτοι Keltoi; Latin Celtae, Galli, Galati) were tribes and tribal confederations of ancient Europe, who resided in west central Europe in the Late Bronze Age and early Iron Age (the Hallstatt culture).
+In the La Tène period they expanded, through migration and cultural transmission, to the British Isles, northern Iberia, the Balkan peninsula and Asia Minor.
+The Greeks and Romans commonly referred to areas under Celtic rule as Κελτική or Celticum.
+They had a relatively uniform material culture (especially in the La Tène period) and non-material culture (customs and norms), which differed from neighbouring peoples like the Italians, Etruscans, Illyrians, Greeks, Iberians, Germans, Thracians, and Scythians.

 Though Gaulish personal names written by Gauls in Greek script are attested from the region surrounding Massalia by the 3rd century BC, the first true inscriptions in Gaulish appeared in the 2nd century BC.
 At least 13 references to Gaulish speech and Gaulish writing can be found in Greek and Latin writers of antiquity.
 The word "Gaulish" (gallicum) as a language term is first explicitly used in the Appendix Vergiliana in a poem referring to Gaulish letters of the alphabet.

-Julius Caesar says in his Commentarii de Bello Gallico of 58 BC that the Celts/Gauls and their language are separated from the neighboring Aquitani and Belgae by the rivers Garonne and Seine/Marne, respectively.
+Julius Caesar says in his Commentarii de Bello Gallico of 58 BC that the Celts/Gauls and their language were separated from the neighboring Aquitani and Belgae by the rivers Garonne and Seine/Marne, respectively.
 Caesar relates that census accounts written in Greek script were found among the Helvetii.
 He also notes that as of 53 BC the Gaulish druids used the Greek alphabet for private and public transactions, with the important exception of druidic doctrines, which could only be memorised and were not allowed to be written down.
 According to the Recueil des inscriptions gauloises nearly three quarters of Gaulish inscriptions (disregarding coins) are in the Greek alphabet.
 Later inscriptions dating to Roman Gaul are mostly in Latin alphabet and have been found mainly in central France.

 Roman period

 Latin was quickly adopted by the Gaulish aristocracy after the Gallic Wars to maintain their elite power and influence, with trilingualism in southern Gaul being noted as early as the 1st century BC.

-Early references to Gaulish in Gaul tend to be made in the context of problems with Greek or Latin fluency until around AD 400, whereas after c.
-450, Gaulish begins to be mentioned in contexts where Latin has replaced "Gaulish" or "Celtic" (whatever the authors meant by those terms), though at first these only concerned the upper classes.
-For Galatia (Anatolia), there is no source explicitly indicating a 5th-century language replacement:
+Because Gaulish and Latin shared remarkably similar structural features, the local populace adopted Latin rapidly.
+While magical texts and traditional cultural practices fostered the retention of Gaulish within private spheres, the speed of Romanization ultimately varied by region.
+Early references to Gaulish in Gaul tend to be made in the context of problems with Greek or Latin fluency until around AD 400: